George Lincoln Rockwell: Media stunts and quarantine (1960–1963)

 In 1961, Rockwell published a memoir, This Time the World.
 In early 1962, Rockwell planned a rally to celebrate Hitler's birthday on April 20.
 In the summer, he attended a camp organized by British neo-Nazi Colin Jordan in Gloucestershire where they organized the World Union of National Socialists.
 In April 1962, Rockwell and ANP member Karl Allen attended the senate testimony of Edwin Walker, who accused government officials of being part of a government conspiracy.
 They were allowed to sit, but the next day, both were removed from the chamber when Rockwell wore a swastika emblem.

 Rockwell's money habits and usage of the ANP's funding resulted in regular problems for the party and rough conditions for its members.
 Many became dissatisfied with his leadership.
-The second highest ranking member, Karl Allen, left the ANP in December, claiming it was for personal reasons.
+The second highest-ranking member, Karl Allen, left the ANP in December, claiming it was for personal reasons.
 This surprised Rockwell, and he was disturbed to lose the best educated member of the group and second in command.
 Many party members left and followed Allen, and drew up a list of grievances against Rockwell and his leadership tactics, particularly an inability to "refrain from inserting his personality and judgment into every minute part of the Party's operation".
 They enumerated a list of grievances to be addressed and changes in the party's operations if they were to rejoin.
 Rockwell refused to address the demands.
 He was most worried about a demand that he would no longer have sole discretion over the board of directors, which he worried would be used to take control of the party.
-From then on declared them to be "the mutiny" and kept them out of the ANP.
+From then on he declared them to be "the mutiny" and kept them out of the ANP.